-These sites afford a glimpse into the city’s diverse religious heritage.
+The churches in St. Augustine afford a glimpse into the city’s diverse religious heritage.

 Henry Flagler built the beautiful Flagler Memorial Presbyterian Church in 1889 to honor the life of his late daughter Jenny.
-The Venetian Renaissance-style church features exquisite architectural details, including intricate terracotta friezes by Italian artists, hand-carved Santo Domino mahogany and a massive copper dome.
+The Venetian Renaissance-style St. Augustine church features exquisite architectural details, including intricate terracotta friezes by Italian artists, hand-carved Santo Domino mahogany and a massive copper dome.
 Flagler as well as his daughter, granddaughter and first wife are buried in the adjacent mausoleum.
 Tours of this historic site at 32 Sevilla Street enable visitors to view the industrialist’s touching tribute to his daughter.

 Eighteen charter members organized the Ancient City Baptist Church on January 20, 1887.
 Featuring a Norman tower and oval-shaped stained glass windows, the tan brick Romanesque Revival-style sanctuary was dedicated nine years later on a parcel of land at 27 Sevilla Street.
 Donated by Henry Flagler, the land grant contained stipulations that the congregation erect a debt-free house of worship costing no less than $10,000 that would never have a bell in the tower.
 The congregation met the debt-free challenge when they constructed the building sans a bell at a final cost of just over $14,345.